julizy/GA_projects/project_1/README.md

 ## Conclusions & Recommendations
 1. Rainfall is quite significant in Singapore, almost half (46%) of the days were raining over the past 40 years.
 If we tie this to the issue of overcooling being worsened especially on rainy days, it proves a building automation system based on raining status is meaningful.
-2. Historical data suggested that usually Nov and Dec can have the highest monthly rainy days and total rainfall in a year.
+2. Historical data suggested that in average Nov and Dec can have the highest monthly no of rainy days and total rainfall in a year.
 The building automation system will mainly operate in Nov and Dec which are the rainy seasons.
 3. During rainy days, the outdoor temperatures will be relatively low and the relative humidity will be relatively high, which could significantly exacerbate the overcooling problem of the aircon in offices.
 The building automation system can control to turn off the aircon and replace with natural ventilation to solve the overcooling issue.

 [Return to top](#Table-of-Contents)